PublicisSapient/accessible-ecommerce-demo/README.md

 git branch -b feature/carousel
 `

+Please be sure to provide detailed comments within your commits as follows:

+`
+git commit -m "Title of the commit" -m "Detailed comment" `

 Open up a pull request from your working branch into `dev`, and have your partner approve and merge the branch within GitHub.

 ### Developer Syntax Settings